The 9th edition of "The Black List" features 72 screenplays. Here are the next 11, indexed alphabetically, from M to P.

 Bored?
 There's a script for that.

-Read and download all of the "Black List: 2013" screenplays.
-We have the 72 selected scripts from the 9th edition.
+We have the 72 of the best unproduced screenplays from 2013.
 And, for those with no patience, we've split the batch into smaller groups.

 For Your Consideration, the next 11 scripts cataloged and indexed alphabetically, from M through P, for quick access.
 Including Zach Frankel's "Make a Wish," Kate Trefry's "Pure O," and everything in between.

 If you're a young writer looking for study guides, you've found the right place.
-These "Black List: 2013" scripts were chosen by more than 250 film-industry executives.
+Have a look at what other writers are doing to make their mark.

 Make a Wish